 Although it isn't a great fit for outside use, PEX piping tends to be more resistant to freezing temperatures than copper piping.

 Still unsure about which type of piping to use for your next project?
 Let us take the guesswork out of it for you!
-Head over to Uptown Plumbing, Heating & Cooling to learn more about our plumbing services or to schedule an appointment.
+Head over to Hero Plumbing, Heating & Cooling to learn more about our plumbing services or to schedule an appointment.